First Battle of Cellorigo: Background

-The battle
+Battle

 On their arrival at Cellorigo, ibn Lubb and al-Mundhir attempted to take the castle, as it was strategically positioned to protect one of the few passes crossing the Obarenes Mountains.
 The castle was defended by Vela Jiménez, count of the Asturian county of Álava.
 The attack left both armies with many wounded and the Muslim forces were unable to succeed in taking the castle.
 Afterwards, al-Mundir took a sizable portion of the Muslim army and went to Pancorbo, another mountain pass through the Obarenes.
 The assault on the castle became prolonged over a number of days, finishing with another Muslim retreat and many casualties.

 After these retreats, king Alfonso III of Asturias ordered Jiménez and the Castilian count Diego Rodríguez Porcelos to pursue ibn Lubb and al-Mundhir.
 After being pursued for some time, the Muslim leaders sued for peace.